 The Guide To Men’s Business Casual

 For decades the suit jacket and tie have gone together like Lennon and McCartney, but just as the infamous Beatle’s duo proved in the ‘70s, sometimes you must go your separate ways.
-Now, it’s not to say that ties are obsolete; they’re still a very crucial piece of formalwear—and can still be used for semi-casual looks—but if your neck is ready to be free, tieless is the way to go.
+Now, it’s not to say that ties are obsolete; they’re still a very crucial piece of formalwear—and can still be used for semi-casual looks—but if you don’t enjoy wearing ties, or want to switch it up, opt for a pocket square instead.

 If you feel more comfortable with a neckpiece, consider a scarf with your shirt and blazer instead of a tie, if the weather permits.